You can access free learning material and advice for independent language study at the Language Zone.

 Workshops and activities

 We have a range of workshops, language groups and advice drop-ins to help you study.
-You can find details of our events on our Minerva pages.
+You can find details of our events, such as Conversation Club, on our Minerva pages.

 Language Groups Programme